TheresaLui/SelfHelpContent_v2/articles/microsoft.function/function-developing.md

 3)	Check if the issue was raised on [GitHub](https://github.com/Azure/azure-functions-host).
 4)	If there isn’t any matching discussion then please open an issue on [GitHub](https://github.com/Azure/azure-functions-host).

-For more on language support in Azure Functions, please visit this [link](https://docs.microsoft.com/azure/azure-functions/supported-languages)
+For more on language support in Azure Functions, please visit this [link](https://docs.microsoft.com/azure/azure-functions/supported-languages). <br>

+The Azure Serverless Community Library has a lot of samples on common use cases for Azure Functions that are ready to deploy. https://serverlesslibrary.net/

 ## **Recommended documents**